The CoBA Connection

 The Full Circle: From Recipient to Provider

 Ashley still remembers receiving her first scholarship.
-It was not only financial support, it was validation that she belonged in the room.
-Now, through her own endowment at the College of Business and Analytics, she is working to ensure that feeling is not rare for others.
-But Ashley is clear: her scholarship isn't a "Willy Wonka Golden Ticket" that you simply get and forget.
-“I told the college, look, this is not just about a scholarship,” Ashley says.
-“I want to foster a relationship.
-If you receive my scholarship, you get mentorship for my life, however long I live.
-It is an open-ended offer for guidance, coaching, and advocacy.”
+It was not only financial support, but validation that she belonged in the room.
+Now, through her own endowed scholarship in the College of Business and Analytics, she is working to make sure that sense of belonging is not rare.
+But Ashley is clear: her scholarship is not a "Willy Wonka Golden Ticket" that you simply get and forget.

 Advocating for Women in a Demanding Field